 If the individual dies within the term, the policy pays a lump sum to the named beneficiaries.

-If the individual is still alive when the term expires, a payment is not made.
+A payment is not made if the individual is still alive when the term expires.

-Premiums for term insurance are established when the policy is purchased and are based on the age, smoking, and health status of the individual, the selected term, and the level of coverage.
-In general, premiums for term life policies are less expensive than those for whole life policies, which are always guaranteed to make a lump sum pay-out.
+Premiums for term insurance are established when the policy is purchased and are based on the individual’s age, smoking, health status, selected term, and level of coverage.
+Generally, premiums for term life policies are less expensive than those for whole life policies, which are always guaranteed to make a lump sum pay-out.

-Individuals who have a risky lifestyle, career, or hobbies often pay higher premiums.
+Individuals with a risky lifestyle, career, or hobbies often pay higher premiums.
 Some insurance companies increase premiums if they discover that claim levels are unusually high.

 Compare Top Quotes Today & Save £100s.
 Completely Free Service with No Obligation